darshan-k-s/pesticide-sprayer-arm/README.md

 The vision pipeline allows for automatic leaf detetction, removing the need for manual inspection.
 It classifies leaf health directly from visual cues.
 It computes 3D leaf positions using depth data and ensures that the robot's behaviour is directly driven by visual data.
 It enables the system to adapt to different lead locations each run, supporting closed-loop operation during detection.

-[
-- describe vision pipeline and how it contributes to the task.

-]
 ## Custom End-Effector
 ### Photos/renders
 |Component        |STL File                                                                   |